witheve/Eve/README.md

 The easiest way to use Eve is the web-REPL, which by default is accessible at `http://localhost:8080`.
 Read our [quickstart guide](TODO) for a brief introduction to Eve, and a tutorial for your first Eve program.

-The (Syntax RFC)[TODO] also acts as an interim tutorial while we work on something more complete.
+The [Syntax RFC](TODO) also acts as an interim tutorial while we work on something more complete.

 Finally, you can communicate with Eve using websockets and a very simple [JSON protocol](TODO).
 For now, the web-REPL is the only tool that implements this protocol.